oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

     ![checking if the graph is in memory.](images/graph-in-memory-check.png " ")

 8. We need to first create a bipartite graph so that we can run algorithms such as PerSonalized SALSA which take a bipartite graph as input.

+    >**Note:** A bipartite graph is a graph whose vertices can be partitioned into two sets such that all edges connect a vertex in one set to a vertex in the other set.

     Execute the following query.